Yandex Cloud

 }'

-Where hostSpecs is the array of new hosts.
-One array element contains settings for a single host:
+Where hostSpecs is an array of new hosts, in which each element contains the settings for a single host:

 • zoneId: Availability zone.